vijusuren/my-MS2/README.md

 ## Project Overview
 This Website was created for the purpose of completing the Second Milestone Project for the Code Institute's Full Stack Developer Course.
 The purpose of this project is to make a fun memory game for both kids and adults.Kids will enjoy the interactive game with beautiful images and mild sound clips, and adults can also enjoying while playing.
-There is fun facts about each and every animals sure to learn something intersting about animal.
+There are fun facts about each and every animals sure to learn something interesting about animal.

 ## UX
 ### User Goals
 - Display and work on all devices from large screen monitors, Laptops to tablets and phones.
-- Provide an interactive scoring game for animals that would challenge the users memory.
+- Provide an interactive scoring game for animals that would challenge the user's memory.
 - Provide fun facts about animals based on the pictures in the memory game.
-- Provide a contact page for a user to receive new updates of upcoming gmaes.
+- Provide a contact page for a user to receive new updates of upcoming games.

 ### User Stories
 From the designer perspective:-